Subscribe to the Newsletter

 Don’t let the name fool you.
-You could not find a less fitting moniker.
+You could not find a less fitting moniker for this red rock that bakes in the summer but comes alive in the spring and fall.
 In the corner of the Utah desert, it rarely sees snow.
 Named not for the weather but for a pioneer family.
 Beyond its name there are other unexpected things about this oasis.

 Filled with trails for hiking, biking, and horse riding; a person can spend a few days getting lost in its wondrous beauty.
 One fun thing that sets this apart from other parks are two things—the sand dues and the lava tubes.